 How to Get Into Cyber Security

-If you're considering a job in cyber security, it's clear that the positions are out there.
-The question is how to make sure you're a good fit for them.
-According to the BLS, most information security analyst jobs require at least a bachelor's degree in computer science, information assurance, programming, or another related field.
+If you’re considering a job in cyber security, it’s clear the positions are out there.
+The question is how to make sure you’re a good fit for them.
+According to BLS, most information security analyst jobs require at least a bachelor’s degree in computer science, information assurance, programming or another related field.

 Cyber security job requirements also sometimes include related work experience.
-Rather than jumping right into the security side of information technology, many professionals start out as a network or computer systems administrator.
+Rather than jumping right into the security side of information technology, you can start out as a network or computer systems administrator.
 Depending on the specific cyber security position, employers may have other job requirements.
-For example, keeping databases secure might be an ideal job for someone who's spent time as a database administrator and is also well-versed in security issues.
+For instance, keeping databases secure might be an ideal job for someone who’s spent time as a database administrator and is also well-versed in security issues.

-Aside from work experience and college degrees, some employers also prefer job candidates who've received certifications demonstrating their understanding of best-practices in the field.
-The Certified Information Systems Security Professional (CISSP) credential validates a professional's general knowledge and abilities in information security.
-There are also more specific certificates, which can highlight specialized knowledge of computer architecture, engineering, or management.
+Aside from work experience and college degrees, some employers also prefer job candidates who have received certifications demonstrating their understanding of best-practices in the field.
+The Certified Information Systems Security Professional (CISSP) credential validates a professional’s general knowledge and abilities in information security.
+There are also more specific certificates, which can highlight specialized knowledge of computer architecture, engineering or management.

-Whatever path new employees in cyber security want to follow, Kamyck said, those who are willing to make the effort to learn the field will find abundant opportunities.
+Whatever path new employees in cyber security want to follow, Kamyck said, those who are willing to make the effort to learn the field will find abundant opportunity.